Generic name: simethicone (sye METH i cone)

 How should I take Little Tummys?

-Do not take more of this medication than is directed.
+Do not take more of this medicine than directed.

 Little Tummys works best if you take it after meals and at bedtime.